What is a serum magnesium test?

 Having too little magnesium in your body can negatively affect all of these functions.
 It’s possible to have too much magnesium as well.

-If your doctor suspects that your magnesium level is too low or too high, he or she may order a serum magnesium test.
+If your doctor suspects that your magnesium level is too low or too high, they may order a serum magnesium test.
 This test involves a basic blood draw.
 Your doctor will collect some of your blood into a vial or tube and send it to a lab for testing.

-Your doctor may order a serum magnesium test if he or she suspects that your magnesium level is too low or too high.
+Your doctor may order a test if they suspect your magnesium level is too high or too low.
 Either extreme can lead to health problems.
-He or she may also order this test if you have chronically low potassium and calcium levels.
+This test may also be ordered if you have chronic low potassium and calcium levels.
 Magnesium plays a role in regulating the calcium and potassium levels in your body.
-If these levels are consistently low, your doctor may check your magnesium.
+Your doctor may check your magnesium if these levels are consistently low.

-This test may also be ordered if your doctor thinks you might have a malabsorption or malnutrition problem.
+This test may also be necessary if your doctor thinks you might have a malabsorption or malnutrition problem.
 You may have this test regularly if you take certain medications or have diabetes, kidney problems, or chronic diarrhea.
 Regular testing helps your doctor stay on top of your condition.